Walmart Black Friday 2019: These are the best deals now

 The best Walmart Black Friday deals

 The main event kicks off online next Wednesday, Nov.
 27 -- the day before Thanksgiving -- at 7 p.m.
 PT (10 p.m.
 ET).
-But Walmart will also have an early sale starting Friday, Nov.
-22 (details to come), and it's already discounted a wide variety of products.
+But Walmart has already discounted a wide variety of products.
 We've listed the highlights of what's available right now below.

+Nintendo will be offering its own Black Friday Switch bundle next week -- but that one will include the original version of the console, not the newer version with improved battery life.
+Walmart's bundle includes a physical copy of Minecraft.
+Read more about the Nintendo Switch V2.

 Lookin for the other end of the size spectrum?
 Check out this 70-incher from RCA, the RTRU7027-US.
 We haven't reviewed it, and this brand isn't exactly known for its picture quality.
 But it's a friggin' 70-inch 4K Roku TV for $550.
 Allowances can (and will) be made!